-^{31.} This paper uses a Levenberg-Marquardt method included in Mathcad 2000 Professional as a solving algorithm.
+31 This paper uses a Levenberg-Marquardt method included in Mathcad 2000 Professional as a solving algorithm.
 It is a variant of the usual quasi-Newton method.
 To make the Levenberg-Marquardt method more efficient, Mathcad modifies the following points:

-(1) The first time the solver stops at a point that is not a solution.
-Mathcad adds a small random amount to all the variables and makes another attempt.
+(i)The first time the solver stops at a point that is not a solution, Mathcad adds a small random amount to all the variables and attempts again.
 This helps avoid dead ends in local minima and other points from which there is no preferred direction.

-(2) If inequality constraints are included as in the case of mine.
-Mathcad first solves the subsystem consisting of only the inequalities before adding the equality constraints and attempting a full solution.
+(ii) If inequality constraints are included as in the case of mine, Mathcad first solves the subsystem consisting of only the inequalities before adding the equality constraints and attempting a full solution.